-- Establish that they came to the U.S. before the age of 18 and have continuously lived in the U.S. on or before January 1, 2021;
+- Establish that they came to the U.S. at age 18 or younger and have continuously lived in the U.S. on or before January 1, 2021;

 - Are not inadmissible under any of several grounds: criminal, security and terrorism, smuggling, participated in persecution; student visa abuse, polygamy, international child abduction, unlawful voting, or if they are a former citizen who renounced citizenship to avoid taxation;

 - Excepting immigration-related state offenses, marijuana-related misdemeanor offenses, non-violent civil disobedience, and minor traffic offenses, have not been convicted of the following: